Earwax Buildup & Blockage

-- People who put cotton swabs or other items into their ears
+- People who put cotton swabs or other items into their ears.

-- Older people
+- Older people.

-- People with developmental disabilities
+- People with developmental disabilities.

-- People with ear canals shaped in such a way as to interfere with natural wax removal
+- People with ear canals shaped in such a way as to interfere with natural wax removal.

-How is earwax impaction diagnosed?
+How is earwax buildup and blockage diagnosed?

-Your health care provider can look into your ears with a special instrument, called an otoscope, to see if earwax buildup is present.
+Your healthcare provider can look into your ears with a special instrument, called an otoscope, to see if earwax buildup is present.

 Management and Treatment

-How is earwax impaction treated?
+How is earwax buildup and blockage treated?

-Earwax can be removed in several ways; some of these methods can be done at home.
+Earwax can be removed in several ways.
+Some of these methods can be done at home.

-- Cleaning the outside of the ear by wiping with a cloth.
+You can clean the outside of the ear by wiping with a cloth.
 Don’t wad up the cloth and push it into the ear canal.